 How To Prevent Aloe Plant From Rotting?

 A simple, free, and very effective method of preventing your aloe plant from rotting is to make sure that you don’t overwater it.
-If you leave it too dry, you could be exposing the plant to pathogens which will eventually cause the leaves to rot.
 When watering the plant, be sure to water it thoroughly but avoid saturating it.
 Let it dry between waterings and don’t overwater it.

-In conclusion, there are three key factors that influence the smell and taste of your aloe plant: water, sunlight, and air.
+In conclusion, three key factors influence the smell and taste of your aloe plant: water, sunlight, and air.
 There are two basic approaches to controlling these three factors.
-The first is to simply increase the amount of water that your aloe plant receives.
+The first is to simply adjust the amount of water that your aloe plant receives.

 If the amount of water is sufficient, then the plant will continue to grow normally.
 If not, then the plant will have an increased need for air, and it will become a “flowering” plant.
 The second approach is to increase the amount of light that your plant receives.